Program overview

 Program Structure

 The Plumbing Certificate program at Moncton is designed to be completed within one academic year of full-time study.
-The program structure includes a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
-Key features of the program include:
+This program provides students with essential knowledge and practical skills necessary for a successful career in plumbing.
+Key features of the program structure include:

-- Hands-on training with tools and equipment used in the plumbing trade.
+• Hands-on training with tools and equipment used in the plumbing industry.

 Featured Experiences